-Since the start of the SARS-CoV-2 pandemic, pharmaceutical companies have vied to develop a safe and effective vaccine so life can get “back to normal”.
-At the same time, politicians vilified them for their high profits and patients resented the exorbitant prices of prescription drugs.
+From the start of the SARS-CoV-2 pandemic, pharmaceutical companies vied to develop a safe and effective vaccine as people waited for what was thought to be a way “back to normal”.
+At the same time, politicians vilified them for their high profits and patients resented exorbitant prices of prescription drugs.

-A little over a century ago a pharmacist wrote a story that millions still read and love today, a tale that taught us the true meaning of giving and Christmas.
+A little over a century ago a pharmacist told a story that millions read and love today, a tale that taught us the true meaning of Christmas and giving.

 William Sydney Porter was born on (ironically) September 11, 1862.
 His father Algernon Sidney Porter was a medical doctor.
-When William was 3 years old, his mother died of “consumption” (an old term for tuberculosis, a lung infection still common in many parts of the world).
+When William was 3 years old, his mother died of “consumption (an old term for tuberculosis).

 William developed a chronic cough which caught the attention of Dr. James Hall.
 He invited William to go with him to Texas to visit his son’s ranch, thinking this would help resolve the cough.
 William recovered and worked on the ranch for 2 years.

-In his absence, Athol contracted (also ironically) tuberculosis which spun out of control.
-He returned to Texas to care for her until her death in 1897.
-He was arrested and convicted of embezzlement; he served 5 years in a federal prison.
-Upon release William moved to New York City, never to return to Texas.
+In his absence, Athol contracted tuberculosis which spun out of control.
+He returned to Texas care for her, but upon her death in 1897 he was arrested and convicted of embezzlement; he served 5 years in a federal prison and upon release moved to New York City.

 His time in prison was not wasted.
 As a licensed pharmacist, he was allowed to work as a druggist in the prison hospital, enjoying a better quality of life than most prisoners.
-Working the night shift gave him time to develop his writing talent.
+Working the night shift, gave him time to pursue his writing talent.
 Under a pen name (since he didn’t want to reveal he was an inmate), he began writing and publishing short stories.

 After his release from prison William began publishing yearly collections of his short stories.
 People enjoyed his tales because they dealt with common people in ordinary circumstances but with endings that were unexpected and surprising.
 Whether humorous or tragic, his tales taught lessons about life in a way that left his readers pondering their own responses to life’s ups and downs.

-In 1906 he published a collection called The Four Million which contained a story that became his most read and beloved of all.
-As in many of his stories, he used irony to create an unexpected ending to what would otherwise have been a sweet but predictable love story.
+In 1906 the collection was called The Four Million and contained a story that became his most read and beloved of all.
+Like in many of his stories, he used irony to create an unexpected ending to what would otherwise have been a sweet but predictable love story.

 You’ve probably guessed this famous writer’s name, that is his pen name- William Sydney Porter became O. Henry.